sisirGhimiray/basics-coding-question/questions.md

 **09** write a program to abbreviate input text.
 For example if the input is "World Heath Organisation" then the output should be WHO. <br>

+**10** Write a function to to  extract a substring from a string.
+Assume that the substring starts at the ith character(start counting from 0th character) and is n character long. <br>

+**11** Write a function to replace adjacent multiple spaces in a string by a single space. <br>